MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-saveasexcel-method.md

 ## Remarks
 You can use the SaveAsExcel method on the global Report object and on instances of a Report variable.
 If, at design time, you do not know the specific report that you want to run, then use the static version of the method: [Report.SaveAsExcel(Integer, Text [, var Record])](./report-saveasexcel-method.md).

-When you call the SaveAsExcel method, the report is generated and saved to "*FileName*."
+When you call the SaveAsExcel method, the report is generated and saved to the file specified in "*FileName*."
 The request page is not shown.

 [!INCLUDE[report_download_file](../../includes/include-report-download-file.md)]